-According to a survey of more than 4,000 consumers conducted by Mitel, a global business communications provider, there is a positive shift in the quality of the Customer Experience (CX), even as digital engagement among consumers has increased during the pandemic.
+According to a survey of more than 4,000 consumers conducted by Mitel, a global business communications provider, there is a positive shift in the quality of the Customer Experience (CX), even as digital engagement among consumers increased during the pandemic years.

 While good CX is seldom due to a single attribute or driver, a positive experience generally translates into increased overall satisfaction and customer loyalty, resulting in recommendations to family and friends and continued shopping or engagement with an organization.
 These outcomes also provide the organization with the rationale for ongoing investments in CX related initiatives and technology.

 The Bad News

 But there’s a steep price to pay for bad CX.
 The survey found that nearly half of consumers will stop using an organization’s services after a negative experience and 44% will complain to family and friends.